 While it’s great to develop improvement-oriented projects, you have to keep in mind the stress of resources and time they might put on your routine priorities.
 It’s imperative to make sure those improvement projects don’t jeopardize and come at the expense of routine effectiveness.

 When routine functioning has breakdowns or opportunities for improved effectiveness or efficiency of delivery, we use continuous improvement projects.
 Continuous-improvement priorities are those projects critical for improving, streamlining or fixing broken routine functioning.
 There are typically hundreds of continuous improvement projects going on at any one time, both functionally and cross-functionally.

-Continuous-improvement priorities are imperative; if you’re not improving what you do daily, you won’t survive very long as a business.
+Continuous-improvement projects are imperative; if you’re not improving what you do daily, you won’t survive very long as a business.
 Either your staff will burn out, or you won’t be able to keep up with the competition.
-So continuous-improvement priorities are important and are a huge support to streamlining or minimizing routine responsibilities, which are more prone to crisis.
+So continuous-improvement projects are important and are a huge support to streamlining or minimizing routine responsibilities, which are more prone to crisis.

 B STATE Priorities

 B STATE priorities are entirely different than routine and continuous improvement priorities.
 They are what I call your breakthrough priorities — they transform your business from its current state (A State) to a breakthrough state (B STATE).
 While continuous improvement projects take you from an A to an A plus state of betterment, B STATE priorities are transformative — game-changers for your business and culture.

 B STATE priorities represent those projects that will pivot your business and culture at the same time to address external drivers such as competition, new markets, changing customer demands, new regulatory standards or a turbulent economy.

 While your company might have hundreds or even thousands of routine and continuous-improvement projects, most organizations can only handle about six to eight B STATE priorities at any given time.
 They are the most important critical few, which is why they become nonnegotiable for your business to thrive in the future.